Toggle menu

 Supported Care

-Supported Care aims to give young people who are leaving care the chance to stay with Supported Carers who can help them learn practical skills required for adult life, such as cooking, housekeeping and budgeting.
-Supported Carers offer the young person a spare room in their home and provide the day-to-day emotional, social and practical support that the young person needs.
-This helps the young person grow in confidence and to feel that they are not alone and to develop the skills they will need, so that they can live independently in the future.
-Supported Carers will support and encourage the young person to achieve in employment, education, develop hobbies and maintain links with friends and family.
+Supported Carer's are individuals, families or couples who after a thorough assessment invite a young person, who has been looked after away from their family to live with them in their home.
+Living with a Supported Carer can help them build the practical skills required for adult life, such as cooking, housekeeping and budgeting whilst being in a supported, safe place.
+Supported Carers offer the young person their own room in the house and provide the day-to-day emotional, social and practical support as the young person needs it.
+This helps the young person grow in confidence and to feel that they are not alone and to fully develop the skills they will need to one day live independently.
+Supported Carers can support and encourage the young person to achieve in employment, education, develop hobbies and maintain links with friends and family.
 Really, Supported Carers give young care leavers the chance to flourish and to look forward to a future living independently.

-Young people leaving care have often been living in a residential unit, or perhaps in a foster placement.
-They need time and support to develop the skills and confidence required for living as adults; they need to learn the practical skills they would have learned if they had grown up in an ordinary family home.
-This could be support with managing household tasks, or emotional support as they work out what they want to do in the future.
+Young people leaving care who have been cared for away from their home and families may have been living in a Children's house, or perhaps in a foster placement.
+They often need more opportunity and support to develop the skills and confidence required for living as adults when it's the right time for them.
+This could be support with managing household tasks, finances or emotional support as they work out what they want to do in the future.
 It could be support as they attend college or prepare for the world of work.
 Our young people prepare to move into Supported Care around the age of 16.
 They stay for varying lengths of time, from a few months to when they are in their 20's and have completed their education.
 Supported carer's often help young people make that final transition to their own tenancy.

 What kind of people are Supported Carers?